These premium loyalty stats may come as a surprise, but this recent trend isn’t a new concept.

-9. 31% of consumers say they have yet to join a paid loyalty program because the retailers they shop with don’t offer them
+9. Thirty-one percent of consumers say they have yet to join a premium loyalty program because the retailers they shop with don’t offer them.

 This is the most important stat of all because it shows the opportunity that’s awaiting your brand.

 It’s true that loyalty is harder than ever, and customers expect more.